technologiestiftung/kulturdaten-webapp/README.md

 `npm i` oder alternativ `npm i --legacy-peer-deps`, wenn es nachvollziehbare Probleme mit den Peer-Dependencies gibt.

+## Install API client from OpenAPI SPEC

+OpenAPI provides a .yml file with its specs via http://localhost:5000/v1/spec

+This file has to be named openAPI-specs.yml and placed in the root directory

+now you can rund `npm run build-client` and the client will be build in src/generated-api-client

+> For this script to run you need a Java Runtime linked to your systems PATH.
+If `java -version` returns an error install a current JDK version and make sure it's available from your terminal

 ## Entwicklung

 Zum Entwickeln der Anwendung wird folgender Befehl verwendet: